lawaldare/cc-widget/README.md

-# Credit Card Widget
+# Credit Card Widget (Web Component)

-This is an credit card widget form built with Angular.
+This is a credit card widget form built with Angular.

 ## Usage